T-Fang/Ocean-Peggle/README.md

 - Buttons
   - Home button - show the main menu via storyboard segue
   - Palette
-    - Peg buttons for adding peg - switch to "adding peg mode" by setting `currentSelectedPegButton`, and the corresponding `PegButton`'s method `select()` will be called (to lighten the selected peg button) due to `didSet` of `currentSelectedPegButton`
+    - Peg buttons for adding peg - switch to "adding peg mode" by setting `selectedPaletteButton`, and the corresponding `PaletteButton`'s method `select()` will be called (to lighten the selected peg button) due to `didSet` of `selectedPaletteButton`
-    - Erase button - switch to "deleting peg mode" by setting `currentSelectedPegButton`
+    - Erase button - switch to "deleting peg mode" by setting `selectedPaletteButton`
   - Load button - show `LevelChooser` via storyboard segue, and set the `LevelChooser`'s attribute `isLoading` to true so that it knows it should load levels in `Level Designer` instead of playing them
   - Save button - save the current level using save alert from `Alert` class
   - Reset button - reset the level by calling corresponding methods in `PeggleLevel`.
 The `GameBoardView` will be updated accordingly
   - Start button -  show `PeggleGame` via storyboard segue.
 The game will be initialized with the current game level using `prepare` method in `LevelDesignerController`
 - Gestures
   - Single Tap
-    - if `currentSelectedPegButton` is the erase button, delete a peg
+    - if `selectedPaletteButton` is the erase button, delete a peg
     - else
       - if there is a peg at the tap position, set `currentSelectedPeg` to that peg.
 And the selected peg will  `glow()` due to `currentSelectedPeg`'s `didSet`
       - add a peg otherwise if it's valid on the game board